About the Åre Extreme Challenge Multisport Race

 - LAKE CLASS SOLO (Women/Men): Individual completes entire course, just as the RIVER CLASS SOLO, but with paddling on the lake (18 km) instead of the class II rapids, running over Mt. Åreskutan (15 km), and mountain biking back to Åre town square (32 km).

 - LAKE CLASS DUO (Women/Mix/Men): Two teammates complete the entire course together and must cross the finish line at the same time.
 The clocks stops when the last participant crosses the line.
 Paddling is on the lake (18 km), running over Mt. Åreskutan (15 km), and mountain biking back to Åre town square (32 km).
+Click here if you are looking for a teammate.

 - LAKE CLASS TEAM RELAY (Women/Mix/Men): A kayaker, runner, and cyclist pass the baton across sections.
 The change of teammates occurs in the two transition areas.
 The kayaker paddles the lake (18 km), the runner runs over Mt. Åreskutan (15 km), and mountain biker rides back to Åre town square (32 km).
+Click here if you are looking for a teammate.

 Who we are